Please Do Not Fight

-Please Do Not Fight is an indie rock Band from Redwood City, California.
+Please Do Not Fight is an American indie rock band from Redwood City, California.
 Reviewers have noted a sound similar to Death Cab for Cutie or Matt and Kim.

-In 2008, Please Do Not Fight was a finalist for the opening of Not So Silent Night (a SF-area holiday show produced by Live 105).
+In 2008, Please Do Not Fight was a finalist for the opening of Not So Silent Night (a San Francisco-area holiday show produced by Live 105).

 In 2010, the band began hosting (and performing at) a monthly Open Mic Night in Redwood city.